brutalsavage/aps360project/README.md

 # APS 360 Project
 ### What is this repo for ?
-- Data Cleaning Scripts
+- Data Cleaning Scripts ✔
-- Baseline Model
+- Baseline Model ✔
-- Final Image Processing Script
+- Final Image Processing Script - TODO